coreyryanhanson/knowledge-base/kb-architecture-plan.md

 gbrain's core moat ("who works at Acme?" queries).
 Three options:

 1. As Logseq properties on blocks (`:works-at` node-type property → Acme).
-   Cleanest in principle, but **blocked by the MCP property-values gap (§6)** — `upsertNodes` can't set property values yet. ❌ don't pick this today.
+   Cleanest in principle. **Not blocked** — the CLI `upsert block --update-properties` path sets property values today (§6, verified at `src/main/logseq/cli/command/upsert.cljs:45,55,367-388`).
+So this is a **viable future migration path** off the `edges.sqlite` sidecar if Logseq property-values become first-class (e.g. MCP gains a property-value setter) and you want the edge graph inside the page store. **Not chosen for v1** because (a) it co-mingles a derived, regex/NER-extracted graph with the source-of-truth page store (loses the "Logseq never touches files it doesn't own" property), and (b) it bakes a verb schema into Logseq properties that's expensive to change once written into real blocks.
+Revisit after the `edges.sqlite` graph is proven and a stable verb set exists.
 2. **As a sidecar `edges.sqlite`** (`from_uuid`, `to_uuid`, `verb`, `context`,
    `source`) populated by the same regex/NER gazetteer gbrain uses, running over block text pulled via CLI `query`.
-Keyed by the same `:block/uuid`s the vector sidecar uses. ✅ **The right call.** It's exactly what gbrain does — the typed-edge graph is a _derived index over prose_, same as vectors.
-Keeps it external to the page store; sidesteps the MCP property-value gap entirely;
-   Logseq never touches a file it doesn't own (same principle as the vector sidecar).
+Keyed by the same `:block/uuid`s the vector sidecar uses. ✅ **The chosen call for v1.** It's exactly what gbrain does — the typed-edge graph is a _derived index over prose_, same as vectors.
+Keeps it external to the page store (Logseq never touches a file it doesn't own, same principle as the vector sidecar); the regex/NER extraction is deterministic and cheaply rebuildable, so the sidecar is an expendable build artifact.
 Lift gbrain's verb set + regex shapes from `src/core/extract-ner.ts` and `src/core/schema-pack/link-inference.ts`.
+   Rationale corrected from a prior version: the reason is the separation-of- concerns + rebuildability, **not** "MCP can't set property values" (it can, via CLI — see §6).
 3. As verb-as-tag (`#works-at/acme`).
 Hacky, loses the to-UUID link. ❌

 So: add **one more sidecar** (`edges.sqlite`) + a graph-traversal query layer